MetaVR Visuals in F-16 Simulation

 For several years, 26 VRSG licenses have been used in the 711HPW/RHA’s F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators.

 555th Fighter Squadron F-16 Fighting Falcon pilot, operates an F-16 simulator, at Aviano Air Base, Italy.
+The multi-channel synchronized view is driven by MetaVR VRSG.
 Photo: U.S. Air Force photo by Senior Airman Matthew Lotz/Released.)

 The F-16 X-DTTs are deployable, medium fidelity, in-theater training systems for keeping the warfighter proficient between missions.
 Each simulator consists of an F-16 Block 30 aircraft shell with the actual F-16 Operational Flight Program (OFP) and high-fidelity aircraft stick and throttle.
 These simulators provide the essential F-16 cockpit switches on a touch-screen LCD in front of the pilot.
 Each simulator has six projected views in addition to a sensor view.
 Each system can be used as a standalone training tool or networked with other simulators to participate in larger exercises.
 The simulators are primarily based at the Aviano Air Base, Italy.